-'Horrible' return to Nigeria for U20 Women's side
+'Horrible' return to Nigeria for U20 women's side

 Back in February, the senior squad suffered extensive airport delays on their return to the capital city after securing a spot at the 2022 Women's Africa Cup of Nations.

-On that occasion issues with Covid-19 tests arose and the NFF said it had "no control over how things would be approached" by airport officials.
+On that occasion, issues with Covid-19 tests arose and the NFF said it had "no control over how things would be approached" by airport officials.

 More money problems for Nigeria's women